dbouquin/mcp_conda_claude_tutorial/README.md

 ## What is MCP?

 Model Context Protocol (MCP) is an open standard that allows AI assistants like Claude to connect to external data sources and tools.
-Think of it as a bridge that lets Claude access information beyond its training data - in this case, real-time data from the NYTimes Books API.
+Think of it as a bridge that lets Claude access information beyond its training data.
+In this case, real-time data from the NYTimes Books API.

 When you ask Claude a question about NYTimes best sellers, Claude recognizes it needs external data, calls this MCP server, which then queries the NYTimes API and returns the results.